amized/freedux/docs/store.md

 This saves you from having to use a `useListener` hook in your component if you just need the state for the purpose of the update, rather than for rendering.

+## createSetter()

-## createSetter(selector: Selector<T, V>): Function
+`createSetter(selector: Selector<T, V>): Function`

 Being almost identical to `useSetter`, `createSetter` returns a function that will update your state, but can be used outside of a react component.
-This can be useful for things like interacting with non-react libraries, or user events.
+This allows you to have any type event interact with your state.

 ```javascript
 const { createSetter } = createStore({